CentreForDigitalHumanities/gabber/README.md

 The format of the export is comma separated and single quote delimited CSV.

 Note that no weighing is applied in the hashtag count.

+#### Hate statistics

+The gabhatestats.py script will output statistics on the overall amount of hate- and offensive speech detected by the gabhate.py script, as well as statistics per community detected in the gabcommunities.py script.
+Beware these statistics only account for english posts and comments.